 Ultrafast Laser Laboratory

-The Ultrafast Laser Laboratory houses laser systems which emit light pulses with ultrashort duration of less then 100 femtoseconds.
+The Ultrafast Laser Laboratory houses laser systems which emit light pulses with ultrashort duration of less then 100 femtoseconds (1 femtosecond is 10-15 seconds).
 A pair of parametric amplifiers simultaneously generates two light pulses which are independently tunable from the ultraviolet to the mid-infrared.
 These light pulses are used to study the dynamical and nonlinear properties of materials and devices.

 Hydrostatic Pressure Laboratory

-The Hydrostatic Pressure Labratory is used to vary the lattice constant of crystals in a controlled manner, mimicking the effect of changing composition.
+The Hydrostatic Pressure Laboratory is used to vary the lattice constant of crystals in a controlled manner, mimicking the effect of changing composition.